fermyon/developer/content/spin/v2/cli-reference.md

     spin registry pull [OPTIONS] <REFERENCE>

 ARGS:
-    <REFERENCE>    Reference of the Spin application
+    <REFERENCE>    Reference in the registry of the published Spin application.
+This is a string
+                   whose format is defined by the registry standard, and generally consists of
+                   <registry>/<username>/<application-name>:<version>.
+E.g.
+                   ghcr.io/ogghead/spin-test-app:0.1.0

 OPTIONS:
     -h, --help        Print help information